 - 2.2.1 The safety of competitors, range officials, and spectators requires continued attention to safe firearms handling.
-Self-discipline is necessary on the part of all concerned.
+Selfdiscipline is necessary on the part of all concerned.
 Where such discipline is lacking, it is the duty of range officials to enforce discipline, and the duty of all members of TSNZ to assist and encourage such enforcement. - 2.2.2 The Range Committee is responsible for overall safety.
-The Range Committee may establish further safety rules considered necessary for any particular venue. - 2.2.3 The Range Officer is responsible for safety on the firing point and must ensure that the commands are obeyed and that all firearms are handled safely. - 2.2.4 Any competitor who acts in an unsafe manner, or fails to respond to the commands of the Range Officer, shall be required to stop firing immediately and the matter shall be reported to the Range Committee for consideration. - 2.2.5 Any person who has consumed alcohol or other substance which may render him/her unsafe to handle firearms, shall not participate in any shooting competition while under the influence of the alcohol or other substance. - 2.2.6 All rifles must be kept unloaded, with actions open and a safety flag inserted, except when on the firing point and the Range Officer has given the instructions to remove or insert safety flags. - 2.1.1 Rifle butts must not be placed into the shoulder while the red safety light is on. - 2.2.7 Rifles must only be loaded on the firing point with the muzzle pointing forward of the firing line after the appropriate instruction has been given by the Range Officer. - 2.2.8 A rifle is considered to be loaded when a live round is on the loading ramp or in the breech, regardless of whether the action is open or closed, and at any time when the action is closed. - 2.2.9 The final locking of the action shall not take place until the butt of the rifle is in contact with the competitor's shoulder and the muzzle is pointed in a safe direction towards the target(s). - 2.2.10 Upon the command "SHOOTERS, STOP AND UNLOAD" competitors must stop shooting immediately, unload their rifles and, with the action open, lower the butts to the ground. - 2.2.11 At the end of the detail the Range Officer shall give the command "SHOOTERS, CLEAR ACTIONS AND INSERT SAFETY FLAGS".
+The Range Committee may establish further safety rules considered necessary for any particular venue. - 2.2.3 The Range Officer is responsible for safety on the firing point and must ensure that the commands are obeyed and that all firearms are handled safely. - 2.2.4 Any competitor who acts in an unsafe manner or fails to respond to the commands of the Range Officer, shall be required to stop firing immediately and the matter shall be reported to the Range Committee for consideration. - 2.2.5 Any person who has consumed alcohol or other substance which may render him/her unsafe to handle firearms, shall not participate in any shooting competition while under the influence of the alcohol or other substance. - 2.2.6 The actions of all rifles containing the bolt or lever action must remain open with a safety flag inserted at all times, except when on the firing point, after the range officer has given instructions to remove safety flags or turned the red light off. - 2.2.7 At the commencement of each detail shooters may not get into position until the range has been cleared of personnel, and the red light has been turned off. - 2.2.8 Rifles must only be loaded on the firing point with the muzzle pointing forward of the firing line after the appropriate instruction has been given by the Range Officer. - 2.2.9 Should it be necessary for personnel to go forward of the firing line during the course of a detail (for instance to replace a target), the range officer shall give the cease fire command, and ensure that all rifles are unloaded, with butts on the ground, and safety flags inserted, and the red light turned on before allowing personnel on the range. - 2.2.10 A rifle is considered to be loaded when a live round is on the loading ramp or in the breech, regardless of whether the action is open or closed, and at any time when the action is closed. - 2.2.11 The final locking of the action shall not take place until the butt of the rifle is in contact with the competitor's shoulder and the muzzle is pointed in a safe direction towards the target(s). - 2.2.12 Upon the command "SHOOTERS, STOP AND UNLOAD" competitors must stop shooting immediately, unload their rifles and, with the action open, lower the butts to the ground. - 2.2.13 At the end of the detail the Range Officer shall give the command "SHOOTERS, CLEAR ACTIONS AND INSERT SAFETY FLAGS".
 Competitors shall respond by closing and opening the action and shall then insert a safety flag.
-The Range Officer shall verify that all actions are clear and safety flags are in before the rifles are taken from the firing point. - 2.2.12 When personnel are forward of the firing line rifles shall be unloaded with the actions open and the butts on the ground. - 2.2.13 All competitors, officials and other people in the immediate vicinity of the firing point must wear earplugs, earmuffs or similar hearing protection during live firing.
+The Range Officer shall verify that all actions are clear and safety flags are in before the rifles are taken from the firing point. - 2.2.14 When personnel are forward of the firing line rifles shall be unloaded with the actions open and the butts on the ground. - 2.2.15 All competitors, officials and other people in the immediate vicinity of the firing point must wear earplugs, earmuffs or similar hearing protection during live firing.